 - David Williams, Political Science, firstname.lastname@example.org, 773-325-4906

 Several organizations offer students an opportunity to expand their interests and develop their leadership abilities.
+The Student Government Association and The DePaulia offer challenging extracurricular activities.
 Information about the DePaul Pre-law Club can be found at https://orgsync.com/60373/chapter.
-The College of Communications offers opportunities for participation in debate.
-The Student Government Association and The DePaulia offer challenging extracurricular activities.
-In recent years, DePaul has sponsored teams in national Mock Trial competitions.
-Students interested in finding out about such student organizations may visit the Office of Student Involvement at the Loop or Lincoln Park campus.
+For several years, DePaul has sponsored teams in national Mock Trial competitions.
+For information about joining our team, contact Mr. Eric Wright at email@example.com.